 - Motor difficulties may occur from the outset or appear shortly after cognitive and behavioral symptoms.
 These include involuntary muscle jerks and akinetic mutism (a state of apparent alertness with following eye movements but no speech or voluntary movements).

 - World Health Organization diagnostic criteria include at least one of the following two laboratory findings: (1) an electroencephalogram typical for CJD or (2) presence of 14-3-3 protein in cerebrospinal fluid.

-- Variant CJD (vCJD) is a related disorder recently identified in the United Kingdom.
+- Variant CJD (vCJD) is a related disorder.
 It tends to occur in younger individuals than CJD.
 It has been linked to consumption of beef or other products from cattle infected with bovine spongiform encephalopathy, or "mad cow disease."